michaelcalderin/CIFAR10/README.md

 - Section 2 models require the preprocessing pipeline provided by Hugging Face.
 The *.keras* file is the model but requires a custom ViTLayer class object to be loaded in which needs the *..._vit_model* folder to read from.
 Details can be found in the training or testing notebooks and reading *general_training.py* is recommended.

 ## Update 5/23/2025
-- *Models.zip* was removed due to a lack of space.
+- This repository is a copy (an organization hosts the original), so *Models.zip* was removed due to spatial constraints.
 Follow the Jupyter Notebooks if interested in generating the models.